Global Privacy Policy

 Do Not Track (DNT) is a privacy preference that users can set if they do not want web services to collect information about their online activity.
 We do not respond to DNT signals or other mechanisms (with the exception of GPCs) that provide a choice regarding the collection of personal information about activities over time and across different websites or online services.
 We encourage users who have DNTs to use GPCs.

-We do NOT and will not use or disclose your sensitive personal information for any purposes that give rise to a right to limit the use or disclosure of your sensitive personal information under the California Consumer Privacy Act (CCPA).
+We use or disclose your Sensitive Personal Information for purposes that give rise to a right to limit the use and disclosure of your Sensitive Personal Information under the CCPA.

 Retention of Personal Information

-We will retain each category of personal information in accordance with our established data retention policy and practice.
-In deciding how long to retain each category of personal information that we collect, we consider many criteria, including but not limited to the business purposes for which the Personal Information was collected; relevant federal, state and local recordkeeping laws; applicable statute of limitations for claims to which the information may be relevant; and legal preservation of evidence obligations.
+We will retain each category of Personal Information for as long as we continue to have a legal or business need to retain it consistent with the purposes for which the information was collected.
+Your Personal Information may be stored or maintained in a variety of different records, files, databases, and information systems some of which are controlled or managed by vendors.
+As a result, we are unable to predict at the point of collection of your information how long the information will be retained, as it depends on many factors.
+In deciding how long to retain each category of Personal Information that we collect, we consider many criteria, including, but not limited to: the business purposes for which the Personal Information was collected; relevant federal, state and local recordkeeping laws; applicable statute of limitations for claims to which the information may be relevant; and legal preservation of evidence obligations.

-We apply our data retention procedures on an annual basis to determine if the business purposes for collecting the personal information, and legal reasons for retaining the personal information, have both expired.
-If so, we will purge the information in a secure manner.
+If the business purposes for collecting the Personal Information, and legal reasons for retaining the Personal Information, have both expired, we will purge the information in a secure manner.

 Third Party Vendors